 "Appalachian State University is committed to making reasonable accommodations for individuals with documented qualifying disabilities in accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
 Those seeking accommodations based on a substantially limiting disability must contact and register with The Office of Disability Services (ODS) at www.ods.appstate.edu or 828-262-3056.
 Once registration is complete, individuals will meet with ODS staff to discuss eligibility and appropriate accommodations."
 (Maranda Maxey)

 For accommodations to be honored your plan with the ODS must be presented to the Faculty/university supervisor prior to starting the semester.
 Meaning that we (faculty) cannot accept retroactive accommodations; therefore if you have the need for accommodations please be proactive.
-In the case of an adjunct/instructor teaching a Field Experience Course both the instructor/adjunct and the Field Experience Coordinator for CSD will need to have your accommodation plans.
+In the case of an adjunct/instructor teaching a Field Experience Course both the instructor/adjunct and the Field Experience Coordinator for SAA will need to have your accommodation plans.

 RELIGIOUS OBSERVANCE POLICY